 Beginning next year, Dr. Nellie Meyer will replace Superintendent Jeff Harding, becoming the district’s first female superintendent.
-Meyer has served as the superintendent for Mount Diablo Unified School District for the past six years and has formerly worked as a high school teacher and principal.
+Meyer has served as the superintendent for Mount Diablo Unified School District for the past six years and has formerly worked in various teaching and administrative roles in the San Diego Unified School District.

 “My compassion for students has allowed me to pursue problems with full force and dedicate more time to finding solutions and being superintendent,” Meyer said.